 Example: Adding Products To A Google Business Profile

 In the next example, we show a business listing where the company, HomeSmith Services LLC added information to the products and services section.
 Google may actually link to your products from your category section increasing the likelihood of people finding your business.

 Source: 13 Essential Google My Business Optimizations for 2020 by WordStream

 What To Expect In Part Two

 In part two, we will dive straight into the action showing the tremendous amount of ad spend this Garage and Tyre depot had saved.
-Not to mention how much their optimised Google My Business listings improved their online visibility and boosted growth.
+Not to mention how much their optimised Google Business Profiles improved their online visibility and boosted growth.